GROOTVADERSBOSCH CONSERVANCY

 Picture

-Blue Gill.
-Features are the relatively large eye, slight v in tail, steep head profile.
+Blue Gill: Features are the relatively large eye, slight v in tail, steep head profile.

 SUMMARY OF OUR RIVER SYSTEMS AND WHAT WE HAVE LEARNT THROUGH GASPP